rh-aiservices-bu/licence-plate-workshop/docs/step4.md

 # Step 4: Licence plate recognition

-Now that you know how the environment is working, the real work can begin!
+Now that you know how the environment works, the real work can begin!

 Still in you environment, just open the file `02_Licence-plate-recognition.ipynb`, and follow the instructions directly in the notebook!